sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

     ```

 ## Creating Content Credentials for custom Products
 Before creating custom Products and repositories, we need to create the custom Content Credentials.
-This is required, as we are going to use those Content Credentials to ensure that the content we retrieve is retrieved without any modification (through a malicous actor for instance).
+This is required, as we are going to use those Content Credentials to ensure that the content we retrieve is retrieved without any modification (through a malicious actor for instance).
 This is only required for 3rd-party repositories, as Red Hat repositories are validated by default.

 ## Documentation
 * [Role `redhat.satellite.content_credentials`](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/satellite/content/role/content_credentials/)